Document Type : Research Paper

 Abstract

-In recent decades, the functioning of financial markets and banks have undergone significant changes, and many institutions similar to the functioning of traditional banks have grown outside the regulatory structure of the central bank, which is referred to as shadow banking.
-Instead of focusing on the traditional activities of traditional banks, shadow banking uses a more diverse set of resources and tools and it has been able to create changes in economic risks and also be effective in the changes and economic policies of countries.
-In this study, in order to estimate shadow banking and its relationship with traditional banking, between 2011 and 2021, the modeling of the money demand function in the framework of a system of simultaneous equations was used along with the MeinflexLarent function, which has flexibility.
-Also, according to the discussion of variance of heterogeneity, BEKK GARCH model was used to estimate the model to help solve the existing heteroscedasticity.
-The investigations and results of this research show that during the last decade, shadow banking has grown at an increasing rate, and in the last decade, conventional banking and shadow banking replaced each other based on Morishima's substitutability elasticity index.
-Also, the results show that the spillover effect of short-term deposit shocks and fixed income funds on Islamic bonds is positive, incremental and significant.
+In recent decades, the functioning of financial markets and banks has undergone significant changes.
+Many institutions resembling traditional banks have emerged outside the regulatory framework of the central bank, a phenomenon known as shadow banking.
+Instead of engaging in the traditional activities of conventional banks, shadow banking employs a more diverse set of resources and instruments, lead to changes in economic risks and influencing economic policies in various countries.
+The present study aimed to examine shadow banking and its relationship with traditional banking from 2011 to 2021 in Iran.
+It relied on the modeling of money demand functions within a system of simultaneous equations along with the Minflex Laurent flexible functional form.
+Moreover, the BEKK–GARCH model was used to address heteroscedasticity.
+The findings indicate that shadow banking has grown at an increasing rate over the past decade.
+According to the Morishima elasticity of substitution, conventional banking and shadow banking alternated in replacing each other during the 2010s.
+Additionally, the results showed that the spillover effect of short-term deposit shocks and fixed-income funds on Islamic bonds was positively significant, while the effect of shocks from fixed-income funds on cash and short-term deposits was not significant.

 Keywords